Quantum algorithms for quantum chemistry and quantum materials science: Simulation challenges in molecular and materials science

 \item The non-Fermi liquid behavior exemplified in the strange-metal phase of cuprates appears also in other classes of materials, such as \textit{heavy fermion compounds} and \textit{fermionic systems near criticality}~\cite{coleman2007heavy,si2010heavy}.
 Often, these systems are amenable to classical simulation only at special points where quantum Monte Carlo methods do not suffer from the infamous sign problem~\cite{li2019sign}.

-\item Since quantum fluctuations are enhanced in lower dimensions, \textit{two dimensional systems} have long been of central interest in strongly correlated physics.
+\item Two-dimensional systems have long been of central interest in strongly correlated physics.
 Many material systems realize effectively two-dimensional physics, including two-dimensional electron gases in semiconductor heterostructures, where the \textit{integer and fractional quantum Hall effect} were first discovered~\cite{tong2016lectures}, layered materials (including cuprate high temperature superconductors), graphene~\cite{castroneto2009} and transition-metal dichalcogenides (TMDs).
 More recently, it has been found that so-called \textit{Moir\'{e} materials} exhibit rich phase diagrams due to strong interactions, including exotic superconductivity~\cite{cao2018unconventional} and exotic topologically non-trivial phases.
 A paradigmatic example is twisted bilayer graphene~\cite{macdonald2019trend}, which consists of two graphene layers that are slightly twisted with respect to each other.
 This leads to a Moir\'{e} pattern with a very large unit cell, which effectively quenches the kinetic energy (i.e., leads to almost flat bands) and drastically enhances the effect of Coulomb interaction.

 \item \textit{Frustrated spin systems} have long been an important topic especially for numerical simulations in condensed-matter physics.
 These systems potentially realize a host of high non-trivial phases, in particular topological and gapless spin liquids~\cite{balents2010spin}.
 They have historically been the testbed for computational methods such as tensor networks and variational methods.
 As such, they appear as good test cases also for quantum simulations.
 Furthermore, recent developments in particular in materials with strong spin-orbit coupling have opened the door on a variety of new materials that may exhibit exotic topological phases, and in particular realize a non-Abelian spin liquid~\cite{kitaev2006anyons,kasahara2018unusual}.